elunna/nerfhack-changelog/README.md

 * Using a pet, you can also take advantage of flanking.
 Simply place yourself and your pet in such a way as to "sandwich" the monster.
 You (or your pet) will get a flanking bonus on the victim when attacking.

 Flanking restrictions:
-* You cannot flank if hallucinating, afraid, confused, punished, fumbling, wounded, unaware, or stunned.
+* You cannot flank if hallucinating, afraid, confused, punished, fumbling, wounded, unaware, stunned, or standing on an Elbereth engraving.
 * You must be able to see the monster you want to flank.
 * Monsters cannot flank if eating, sleeping, fleeing, confused, stunned, trapped, petrified, sick, diseased, stationary, or hiding.